-The actions of the Public Utilities Commission (PUC) affect the lives of virtually every Colorado citizen in one way or another.
+The actions of the Public Utilities Commission (PUC) affect the lives of nearly every Colorado citizen in one way or another.
 Each year the PUC oversees utilities generating billions of dollars in annual jurisdictional utility revenues in Colorado.

-Article XXV of the Colorado Constitution mandates that the regulation of public utilities is the province of the General Assembly and that unless that body should otherwise designate, the PUC is mandated with the authority to provide this regulation.
+Article XXV of the Colorado Constitution declares that the regulation of public utilities is the province of the General Assembly and that unless that body should otherwise designate, the PUC is mandated with the authority to provide this regulation.
 Title 40, Colorado Revised Statutes, provides legislative policy direction to the PUC as to how utility regulation is to be conducted in Colorado.
 The PUC derives its authority wholly from constitutional and statutory provisions.

 The statutes also mandate that the PUC must first give paramount consideration to the public interest.
 This requires constant attention to achieve the appropriate balance between the needs of Colorado customers for safe and reliable utility services at reasonable rates and the needs of utility service providers to earn a reasonable profit and to sustain a reliable utility infrastructure throughout Colorado.